African Americans at Risk

 version of the presentation.
 This version includes the slideshow

 animations; just press the pause button on the player if the speed is

 too fast to read the content.

 You're also welcome to review the full, raw results of our survey question-by-question.
-If you have any thoughts or questions, please contact John Yarbrough in our Foundation office for more information.
+If you have any thoughts or questions, please contact our Foundation Office for more information.
 Thank you so much for your interest and partnership on this important effort.